JulianskyCode/ZendAPI/README.md

 2. Once you’ve followed the install instructions, after you typed in jupyter notebook in the Terminal, a new tab should be opening in your default browser that points out to a Jupyter notebook on localhost.
 3. Here you should select:
 File New Notebook Python 3;
-4. Upload attached notebook “Feedback Analysis via Zendesk (chat) tickets.ipynb”: a.
+4. Upload notebook from this repo “script.ipynb”: a.
 Click on File -> Open
 b.
 Select Upload from top right corner;
 c.
 Select the file you dowloaded (file available bellow) d.
 Double click on the file.